Where to recycle/donate stuff

 Where/what to donate:

-Bargain Box, Westminster Church, 134 Brock St., (705)254-4801: Clothing, most household items (see Facebook page).
+Bargain Box, Westminster Church, 134 Brock St., (705)254-4801: Clothing, most household items, some furniture, walkers and other mobility assistive devices (see Facebook page).

 Best Buy, 548 Great Northern Rd., (705)942-0722: Batteries, cellular devices, cords and cables, most electronic waste (see website).